 The firm’s proposal for the development of an autonomous robotic inspection service for land and topsides oil and gas facilities was one of 26 proposals to successfully receive funding under the program and Wood received nearly $3 million from the fund, which totalled approximately $35.5 million.

 At the time, Andrew Furey, Premier of Newfoundland and Labrador, commented: “As we prepare for the transition to renewable energy, we do it knowing that oil and gas will be needed for the foreseeable future.
 Our government will continue to work to support the women and men who work in the oil and gas industry as we collaborate with industry to support new innovative ideas to further reduce greenhouse gas emissions.”

 Furthermore, the robotics project’s primary focus is on supporting onshore and offshore oil and gas infrastructure assets while its successful completion could result in the deployment of multiple robots, enabling Wood to support future developments in the province.

 The company revealed that the robotic inspection offering would create a variety of new technical roles to customise the robots and develop inspection software to analyse the visual, thermal, methane, and acoustic data they collect.

 In addition, the detailed data will enable the team to monitor the integrity of the assets, allowing for earlier detection of leaks, corrosion, and anomalous vibrations and temperatures, which will provide an opportunity to make timely decisions on maintenance and repairs.

 Wood expects this capability to improve the safety of personnel offshore, reduce carbon emissions, and drive low-cost sustainable operations.

-When it comes to Wood’s plans to increase its headcount, it is worth noting that the firm also revealed earlier this month that a recruitment drive is underway for an additional 200 roles due to a year of strategic growth in the Middle East region following a suite of contract awards and strategic framework renewals.
+When it comes to Wood’s plans to increase its headcount, it is worth noting that the firm also revealed earlier this month that a recruitment drive was underway for an additional 200 roles due to a year of strategic growth in the Middle East region, following a suite of contract awards and strategic framework renewals.